FSR™ Ray Regeneration 1.2.0

 This prevents cross-material blending and is an effective solution for avoiding ghosting artifacts in complex material setups.

-FSR™ Ray Regeneration supports three material type variations.
+FSR™ Ray Regeneration supports four material type values (0–3).

-Material type 0 is reserved as the default material.
+Material type 0 is reserved as the default material, leaving three additional values available for custom use.

-Upon encoding the material type into the normals member of the ffxDispatchDescDenoiser input, the stored value should be a normalized fraction relative to the maximum number of supported materials.
+Upon encoding the material type into the normals member of the ffxDispatchDescDenoiser dispatch description, the stored value should be a normalized fraction relative to the maximum number of supported materials.

 uint materialType = hit.materialType;float materialTypeFrac = materialType / 3.0;